respawn-app/FlowMVI/docs/plugins/debugging.md

 ## Step 3.1: Install and run the debugger app for a single device

-Right now the debugger is packaged as a standalone app, with an IDE plugin upcoming.
-Choose a distribution for your platform and install the app like you would do for any other app.
+Either install the IDE plugin by clicking the card on top, or install a desktop from the Artifacts section of the repository.
 You can find the latest archive on the [releases](https://github.com/respawn-app/FlowMVI/releases) page on GitHub.

 Run the debugger app.
 The app will ask you to configure host and port.
 Unless you are using a physical external device,